-Join Tim Grey for an in-depth discussion in this video Printing from Photoshop, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Printing from Photoshop, part of Photoshop CS6: Optimal Output.

 For many photographers, the print is the ultimate way to share an image. …And so once you've taken the time to optimize an image, and to prepare it for …output, by flattening it for example, and re-sizing it and sharpening it, you're …ready to print that photo.
 But it's very, very important to use the …right settings, and this is where most photographers run into difficulty. …In terms of not being able to produce a print that matches what they see on their display. …More importantely, not being able to produce a consistent and predictable …result in their prints.
 It all starts with the Print dialog in Photoshop.…